Stuart Forster reports on what to expect if you visit the annual Fire and Ice festival in Durham, England.

-“We’ve got designs drawn from Greek mythology, local history, and stars of the stage and silver screen,” he added, referencing the Heroes and Villains theme of Fire and Ice.
+“We’ve got designs drawn from Greek mythology, local history, and stars of the stage and silver screen,” he added, referencing the Heroes and Villains theme of the 2019 Fire and Ice InDurham festival.
+The theme of the festival changes each year.

 “Durham’s a great destination for people to come and explore.
 It’s changing times for towns and cities across the country — we want to give people an additional reason to come and explore the city.
-It increases dwell time as well, so businesses benefit, and people have something to do during half-term,” said Mr Deathe of the family-friendly festival that last year coincided with some of the city’s food and drink businesses having their busiest trading day of the year.
+It increases dwell time as well, so businesses benefit, and people have something to do during half-term,” said Mr Deathe.
+The family-friendly festival coincides with some of Durham’s food and drink businesses having their busiest trading day of the year.

 Sculpting ice in Durham Cathedral

 In the cloisters of Durham Cathedral I met Matt Chaloner, the Master Carver of Glacial Art.
-Sculptors from the Liverpool-based company have carved the ice sculptures that will be displayed during Fire and Ice InDurham.
+Sculptors from the Liverpool-based company carve ice sculptures displayed during Fire and Ice InDurham.

 “There’s going to be 12 carvings placed around the city…We’re also doing a live carving while we’re there.
-We’ve got a place where people can have a go themselves…We’ve also got a sweetie block where the kids and try and get sweets out of the ice,” explained the Mr Chaloner as he carved a Minotaur, the mythical creature with the body of a man and bull’s head, from a block of ice.
+We’ve got a place where people can have a go themselves…We’ve also got a sweetie block where the kids and try and get sweets out of the ice,” explained the Chaloner as he carved a fearsome looking Minotaur from a block of ice.
+The mythical creature, from Greek mythology, features the body of a man and a bull’s head.

 “Obviously the ice melts a little bit quicker in the sun but our sculptures are designed to last in the summer inside hotels for weddings.
-They all melt in temperatures above zero, so it’s just a little bit quicker — it won’t affect them too much,” he answered.
+They all melt in temperatures above zero, so it’s just a little bit quicker — it won’t affect them too much,” explained Chaloner.

 “We have pre-carved most of the sculptures that we’re putting out.
-On the first day, because it’s a Heroes and Villains theme, I’m going to do Gizmo on the first day and a Gremlin on the second day,” said Mr Chaloner of the live carving, inspired by the movie Gremlins, that he’ll be doing in central Durham.
+On the first day, because it’s a Heroes and Villains theme, I’m going to do Gizmo on the first day and a Gremlin on the second day,” said Chaloner of the festival’s live carving demonstrations.
+The sculpture is inspired by the character Gizmo, who appears in the movie Gremlins.

 “Heroes and Villains is a good theme.
 We’ve got a Transformer, a bumblebee, a Wonder Woman and there’s a Lego Batman.
 They’re all really nice sculptures to do.
 We’ve got a fireman with a hose spurting water.
 It was a bit of a challenge to incorporate the prop inside so it’ll actually squirt water out.
-They’re all quite diverse,” he explained.
+They’re all quite diverse,” explained the experienced ice sculptor.

 Larger than life sculptures